syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/09.dnsaas/docs.en.md

 #### Create a (primary) zone

-First you create a dns zone with the following command:
+First you create a DNS zone with the following command:

 ```shell
 $ openstack zone create --email "email@domain.example" domain.example.